Digg is an independent, advertiser-supported website and may receive compensation for some links to products and services throughout this website.

 *Content includes branded mentions of our sponsor, Norton Secure VPN.

-Many people today know that a virtual private network (VPN) can conceal their internet activity and prevent hackers from getting their information.
-They also know that VPNs can change their location to stream the newest dramas from Spain, Cairo or Korea.
-But if you ask them, "What is a VPN connection and how does it work?" just a few of them may know the answer.
+Many people today know that a virtual private network (VPN) can conceal their internet activity and prevent cybercriminals from getting their information.
+They also know that VPNs can change their location to stream the newest dramas from Spain or Korea.
+But if you ask them "What is a VPN connection and how does it work?", very few of them may know the answer.

-In this article, we explain how VPN connections work, including how to add a VPN connection to your device, the different types of VPN protocols and how to customize your connection.
+In this article, we explain how VPN connections work, including how to add one to your device, the different types of VPN protocols and how to customize your connection.

 Ads by Money.
 We may be compensated if you click this ad.AdAds by Money disclaimer